PLN-team/pyPLNmodels/paper/paper.md

 dimensionality, necessitating dimension reduction techniques suitable to count data.
 \end{itemize}
-The PLN and PLN-PCA variants are implemented in the ```pyPLNmodels``` package introduced here, whose main functionalities are
+The PLN and PLN-PCA variants are implemented in the ```pyPLNmodels``` package introduced here, whose main functionalities are:
 \begin{itemize}
 \item Normalize count data to obtain more valuable data,
 \item Analyze the significance of each variable and their correlation,